Jeffro80/Student_Database_Preparer/README.md

 ### Source

 Courses tab of the Enrolments Google sheet - Course Code and Form Text columns.

+## Course Tutors Data File

+### File Name

+ct.csv

+### Contents

+Course tutor details for course tutors to be added to the Student Database.

+### Structure

+CSV file with Course Tutors data.
+Columns are the same as the Course Tutors table in the Student Database.

+### Source

+Course Tutors tab of the Enrolments Google sheet.

 ## Course Tutors File